Last Updated on 29 January 2021 by Beenote

 We like to hate meetings, but they are there to stay because they are important, even essential to the progress of projects, to make decisions or to share information.
 The important thing about meetings is not quantity, but quality.
 If they are better planned in advance, they will be more productive when they are held and people will spend less time in the post-meeting to complete the minutes.

-Why does the bee represent Beenote?
-What is the link with meetings?
+Why the bee at Beenote?
+What does it relate to meetings?

 As you may have noticed, the bee is Beenote’s emblem.
 It’s no coincidence, you know.
 The bee is an insect that functions in a group, with a very precise hierarchical level with established tasks and roles.
 Each of the bees is useful, each in its own individuality, allows the group to move forward, to build the hive, to collect the pollen, to finish, to reap the fruit of their effort: honey.
 We can therefore easily draw parallels with the workplace and corporate meetings.